cran/permute/README.md

  * Time series or line transect designs, where the temporal or spatial ordering is preserved.
  * Spatial grid designs, where the spatial ordering is preserved in both coordinate directions
  * Permutation of plots or groups of samples.
  * Blocking factors which restrict permutations to within blocks.
-The preceding designs can be nested within blocks, allowing analysis of hierachical designs (e.g. split plot designs)
+The preceding designs can be nested within blocks, allowing analysis of hierarchical designs (e.g. split plot designs)

 ### References